 Salir means “to exit” (or “to leave”, or “to go out”).
 It is most commonly followed by de, e.g. salir de la casa.

 The next neighborhood uses carousel horse transport.
-On the left side is Vivir, run by a prankster clown, and on the right side is Creer, run by a crayfish who loves the wet, salty feel of the lower side of the beach.
+On the left side we find Vivir, run by a prankster clown, and Creer, run by a crayfish who loves the wet, salty feel of the lower side of the beach.

 Vivir is strange, because if you’re innocently going by on a carousel horse, the horse might spontaneously veer off of its public path and actually go inside the store.
 If that happens, you had better veer the horse quickly to the left or to the right; otherwise, you’ll fall into Vir’s trap.
 Many guests have fallen prey to this; they beg, “Can we get out now, Mr. Vir?”
 Vir always responds: “No!
 You didn’t veer quickly enough, so now you live here!
 Hahahaha!”
 The word vivir means “to live”.
 For example, “to live in Madrid” is vivir en Madrid.

 Creer is a seafood shop with very foul air.
 In fact, it almost violates health code; the crayfish who owns the shop is required to wrap all the food in paper.
 Otherwise the smell would simply be far too strong.

 However, there’s a problem: He now doesn’t know what’s in each package, and neither do the guests.
 All he can say is something like, “Based on the smell, I believe this is a marlin head.”
 Then he charges each customer based on what he “believes” the product is.